-The Pharmacy and Poisons Board regards a related party as a person or an Pharmacy and Poison Board with the ability to exert control individually or jointly, or to exercise significant influence ove the Pharmacy and Poisons Board, or vice versa.
-Members of key management are regarded a related parties and comprise the directors, the CEO and senior managers.
+The Pharmacy and Poisons Board regards a related party as a person or an Pharmacy and Poisons Board with the ability to exert control individually or jointly, or to exercise significant influence over the Pharmacy and Poisons Board, or vice versa.
+Members of key management are regarded as related parties and comprise the directors, the CEO and senior managers.